 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
 The Conceptual Framework links course work and the assessment system.
-A portfolio evaluation system was created as a systematic way of monitoring a candidate's progression through the programs.
 Candidates are required to meet screening criteria and pass through program assessment points that define their progression through the program.
 The candidate is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the candidate serves to inform the faculty and validate the candidate's progress in the program.
 The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the Teacher Education model.

-All candidates are required to complete EDU 600 Professional Educator Seminar during the first semester of their program and to complete a portfolio at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Teacher Education Model and the National Board of Professional Teaching Standards.
-This portfolio is developed by using Livetext software.
-Livetext is the technology used to aid McKendree University to assess its candidates and programs.
+All candidates are required to complete EDU 600 Professional Educator Seminar during the first semester of their program and to complete a practicum at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Teacher Education Model and the National Board of Professional Teaching Standards.